-Contact time S elf-study

-Sum Sum 900 h
+Contact time Self-study Sum Sum 900 h

-Total workload: 900 h

 Coordinator

 Internship: Intention of the work placement is for the students to work in one or more functional divisions/branches of a company in order to implement knowledge and methods from their studies.
 The students are requested to consider the coherencies of economic, social and environmental aspects.
 After finishing the internship, the experience gained during the practical semester must be summarized in a written report according to criteria defined beforehand by the student and the supervising professor.
 The work placement can also be pursued abroad.